Zia-ul-Haq: 1984 referendum

-1985 elections and constitutional amendments
+1985 parliamentary elections and constitutional amendments

 After holding the 1984 referendum, Zia succumbed to international pressure and gave permission to election commission to hold national wide general elections but without political parties in February 1985.
 Most of the major opposing political parties decided to boycott the elections but election results showed that many victors belonged to one party or the other.
 Critics complained that ethnic and sectarian mobilisation filled the void left by banning political parties (or making elections "non-partisan"), to the detriment of national integration.

 The General worked to give himself the power to dismiss the Prime Minister dissolve the National Assembly, appoint provincial governors and the chief of the armed forces.
 His prime minister Muhammad Khan Junejo was known as an unassuming and soft-spoken Sindhi.

 Before handing over the power to the new government and lifting the martial law, Zia got the new legislature to retroactively accept all of Zia's actions of the past eight years, including his coup of 1977.
 He also managed to get several amendments passed, most notably the Eighth Amendment, which granted "reserve powers" to the president to dissolve the Parliament.
 However, this amendment considerably reduced the power he'd previously granted himself to dissolve the legislature, at least on paper.
 The text of the amendment permitted Zia to dissolve the Parliament only if the government had been toppled by a vote of no confidence and it was obvious that no one could form a government or the government could not function in a constitutional manner.

-Economic policy

-In general Zia gave economic development and policy a fairly low priority (aside from Islamization) and delegating its management to technocrats such as Ghulam Ishaq Khan, Aftab Qazi and Vaseem Jaffrey.